Diagnostic Imaging at Black River Medical Center

 Certain exams require a special dye, called contrast, to be delivered into your body before the test starts.
 Contrast helps highlight certain areas on x-rays.
 Let your doctor know if you have ever had a reaction to contrast.
 You may need to take medicines before the test in order to avoid another reaction.

-Before receiving the contrast, tell your health care provider if you take the diabetic medication.
-You may to discontinue medicine temporarily.
+Before receiving the contrast, tell your health care provider if you take diabetic medication.
+You may need to discontinue medicine temporarily.

 If you are 70 years of age or older and scheduled to receive contrast, you will be required to have a blood test to check your kidney function prior to the procedure.

 A digital mammogram is a low-dose X-ray exam of the breast that aids in the early detection of breast cancer.
 It provides incredibly sharp, clear images that are instantly seen by the technologist to ensure a high quality picture.
 Careful study is made of each image including the use of Computer Aided Detection.

 Why should I get a mammogram?

 1 out of 8 women will be diagnosed with breast cancer.
 A mammogram is the primary screening exam to catch breast cancer early.
 Early detection is key to improve survival rates.
 The American Cancer Society recommends women to get a baseline mammogram between 35-40 years of age and annually after 40.

 Why do you need my previous mammogram?

 Comparing your exam with previous studies helps the radiologist spot early changes within your breast.
 By comparing to the prior year ensures the radiologist has the best information available when interpreting your exam.